ioBroker/adapter-react-5/README.md

 * (bluefox) Allowed to show select dialog with the expert mode enabled

 ### 3.1.19 (2022-07-08)
-* (bluefox) Allowed to extend translations for all languages together
+* (bluefox) Allowed extending translations for all languages together

 ### 3.1.18 (2022-07-06)
 * (bluefox) Added translation